SKIMMYGUPTA/Redmine/README.md

 ISSUE TRACKING helps you track the information with respect to the ISSUE you create which includes deadlines, estimated hours, spent time, watchers, assignee and log hours.

-**PROJECT OVERVIEW:**
+**PROJECT OVERVIEW🔍**

 - Project Information – Gives information about all the features that are required to get started.**
 - Issue Tracking – Keeps track of all the members that are assigned under the given project including developers, managers and project head.**
 - Time Tracking – Helps to log time that you have spent working on the new task, view details and report of the work done with the set deadlines.**
 - Add Bookmark – Helps add/remove bookmark to record the address of the issue and to enable them for quick access.**

-**PROJECT ACTIVITY:**
+**PROJECT ACTIVITY📈**

 - Gives a log of activities that are going in the project.

 ![](./assets/Aspose.Words.3f0eefbd-f3e0-4459-a05a-4768b50eea9b.007.jpeg)

-A new issue has been updated or created.
+- 🟨A new issue has been updated or created.

-🖊 The status of the issue has been changed (in progress, resolved or closed).  ✅The issue has been closed by the project head.
+- 🔵 The status of the issue has been changed (in progress, resolved or closed).
+- ✅The issue has been closed by the project head.

-Log hours of the issue has been updated.
+- 🔆 Log hours of the issue has been updated.

-⚙An attribute has been updated to the repository.
+- ♻️An attribute has been updated to the repository.

-News has been updated in the news area.
+- 🌐 News has been updated in the news area.

-A message has been added in the forum.
+- 📩 A message has been added in the forum.

-A wiki page has been edited or newly created.
-A new document has been added.
+- 🌎 A wiki page has been edited or newly created.
+- 📃A new document has been added.

-Estimated time and date has been updated. ✅Percent of work done updated in the issue.
+- ⏳Estimated time and date has been updated.
+- 💢 Percent of work done is updated in the issue.

-**ISSUES:**
+## **ISSUES⚠️**

 It allows you to create new issues and update the attributes about the same.
 List of the projects created in the issue will also be displayed.